cwboden/.dotfiles/docs/_posts/2023-03-08-neon-white.md

 both carefully explored and naturally discovered, with multiple speedrunning optimizations baked into every level.

-Let's take a look into one of them to highlight the choreographed nature of the game's design.
+Let's dive into one of them to highlight the choreographed nature of the game's design.
 We'll be looking at *Covenant: Hanging Gardens*, the first level of the sixth mission.
 But first, here's a quick explanation of the game for the
 uninitiated:

 ### *Neon White* Brief